Cap-go/website/src/content/docs/docs/plugin/settings.md

 Send this version to the server to identify your version at the first download.

 :::caution
 This setting disables the plugin to read the version in your native code.
+This is useful when you want to have a different version in your native code and in your JS code.
 :::
 ```json
 // capacitor.config.json